biobakery/micropita/ReadMe.txt

 A. Expected input file.

 I. PCL file
 Although some defaults can be changed, microPITA expects a PCL file as an input file.
+Several PCL files are supplied by default in the input directory.
 A PCL file is a TEXT delimited file similar to an excel spread sheet with the following characteristics.

 1. Rows represent metadata and features (bugs), columns represent samples.
 2. The first row by default should be the sample ids.